LASSO Inference for High Dimensional Predictive Regressions: Monte Carlo Simulations

 We now turn to the empirical power of the XDlasso inference.
 Figure \ref{fig:power_all} plots power curves for the null hypotheses $\mathbb{H}_{0}:\beta_{1}^{*}=0$ and $\mathbb{H}_{0}:\gamma_{1}^{*}=0$ under varying true coefficient values.
-In our analysis, we vary the coefficient $\beta_{1}^{*}$ or $\gamma_{1}^{*}$ from $0$ to $0.5$ while maintaining the other equal to $0$.
+In our analysis, we vary either $\beta_{1}^{*}$ or $\gamma_{1}^{*}$ from $0$ to $0.5$.
+All remaining coefficients are held fixed as specified in \eqref{eq:true_coef}.
 Across various configurations, XDlasso exhibits increasingly high power against the null hypothesis as the true coefficient moves away from 0 and the sample size $n$ increases.
 Furthermore, Figure \ref{fig:power_compare_I0_I1} compares the power for testing $\beta_{1}^{*}$ and $\gamma_{1}^{*}$, which reveals that the power associated with a unit root regressor surpasses that of a stationary regressor.
 This observation provides finite sample evidence to support the theoretical results in Theorem \ref{thm:length}.
 Specifically, it corroborates the faster convergence of standard error for unit root regressors compared with stationary regressors, thereby inducing higher power in the hypothesis testing.